vmware/vic-product/docs/user_doc/vic_app_dev/build_app_with_vic.md

 ## Modify the Application ##

-This version of vSphere Integrated Containers Engine does not support the `docker build`, `tag`, `push` commands.
-Use regular Docker without vSphere Integrated Containers Engine to perform the steps in this section.
+This version of vSphere Integrated Containers Engine does not support the `docker build` or `push` commands.
+Use regular Docker to perform the steps in this section.

 **NOTE**: It is possible to build and tag an image in one step.
 In this example, building and tagging are in separate steps.